JoshDevHub/Chess/README.md

 ![image of a white king in check](https://raw.githubusercontent.com/JoshDevHub/Chess/main/media/check_image.png)

 Players are alerted at the beginning of a turn if their King has been placed in check.
-The player doesn't have the option of using moves that do not escape the check, as this is considered an illegal move in Chess.
+The player doesn't have the option of using moves that do not escape the check, as these are considered illegal moves in Chess.
 Additionally, even if the player does not begin a turn in check, there can be situations where moving a piece could open up an attack on their King from an opponent piece.
 In accordance with the rules, these moves are also prevented by my game.
 #### **En Passant Capture**

 ![gif demonstrating en passant](https://raw.githubusercontent.com/JoshDevHub/Chess/main/media/en_passant_demo.gif)